computer-lab/computerlab.io/source/_posts/lab-README.md

 ---
 layout: post
 title: The Computer Lab README
-date: 2019-01-14
+date: 2019-01-15
 category: Notes
-tags:
-- Procedure
 lede: "Computer Lab operating procedures, development playbook, goals, and tools."
 author: Lab
 published: true
 ---

+> "The key to the UCI boathouse was always on the sill above the back door.
+Just
+> let yourself in - lower your single from the rafters - do your workout - wash your
+> boat and put it away - lock up when you leave - put the key on the sill above
+> the back door.
+>
+> No fuss, no muss.
+No dues, no hassles, no insurance, no security codes, no
+> liability issues, no nothing.
+Nothing.
+Nothingness is enlightenment.
+> Enlightenment is extremely rare."
+>
+> *Lido for Time: 14:39 - Brad Alan Lewis*

-This README should help you start to understand the organization, goals, processes, and tools of Computer Lab.
+This README should help you understand the organization, goals, processes, and tools of Computer Lab.
 It's a non-comprehensive, living document.

 ## What is Computer Lab?